Why D24 Has Various Subtypes Including Sultan And XO Durian

 And that durian is D24.

-D24 is the official registration number of this specific fruit in the Malaysian list of crops.
+D24 is the official registration number assigned in 1937 to this specific fruit in the Malaysian list of crops.

 For a veteran durian that has survived the test of time, you’d surely expect it to have some fancy aliases to accompany it’s stature… especially when we are seeing more and more fancy names of other durians these days like red prawn. and bamboo leg.

 The place of origin for D24 is traced back to Bukit Merah in Perak.
-And it’s official name is a tribute to it’s birth place.
+And it’s official name (Bukit Merah) is a tribute to it’s birth place.

 The legend behind the Sultan nickname is that it was the only durian worthy of serving to royalty in Malaysia.
 Thus, the pet name was more organically generated.